-"Don't walk in that place!" said the Duiker to her child.
-"The earth will swallow you and kill you."
+"Don't walk there!" said the Antelope to her child, nodding toward a smooth patch of dirt.
+"The earth will swallow you."

-"Don't be silly!" said the little Duiker.
-"Who has ever heard of the earth opening up and swallowing someone?"
+"Don't be silly!" said the little Antelope.
+"Who ever heard of the earth swallowing someone?"

-But the little Duiker did not listen.
-As soon as he set foot on the place of danger, a hunter's pitfall opened up beneath him, and he fell to his death, impaled on the spears in the pit.
+But the little one did not listen.
+As soon as he set foot on the place of danger, a hunter's pitfall opened up beneath him, and he fell to his death, impaled on sharp spears in the pit.